A handmade Christmas elf is gifted with every order 🎄🎁

 formation of a burl on a birch tree

-burl on the trunk of a redwood
+burl on the trunk of a sequoia

 appearance of a redwood burl